yogitasn/ImmigrationETLPipeline/README.md

 <img src="img/etl_graphview.PNG" height="400" alt="ETL_GRAPHVIEW"/>

-A DummyOperator start_pipeline kick off the pipeline followed by 4 load operations.
+A DummyOperator start_pipeline kick off the pipeline followed by 3 load operations.
 Those operations load data from S3 bucket to Redshift tables.
 The immigration_data is loaded as parquet files while the others are csv formatted.
-There are operations to check rows after loading to BigQuery.
+There are operations to check rows after loading to Redshift.

 Next the pipeline loads 3 master data object from the I94 Data dictionary.
 Then the final_immigration table is created and check to make sure that there is no duplicates.
 Other dimension tables are also created and the pipelines finishes.